felixrabe-attic/gentlefn--gentle-tp-da92/python/README.txt

 to represent real objects, like buildings, people, computer equipment, and so forth.
 This very technology preview uses the identifier
     da92de4118f6fa915b6bdd73f090ad57dc153082600855e5c7a85e8fe054c5a1
-in exactly this way.
+in exactly this way (note the first four digits).
 This identifier is unique and long-lasting, more so than a project name or URL.

 Scope of this technology preview